 What: Miniature Opera Guides (or anything that goes with event tickets)

-Where: Amazon (for opera guides) or elsewhere
+Where: Amazon (for opera guides)

 How much (as of today's post): approximately $9.75 for opera guides